- Colleges

 $5,000

-The Edmund F. Maxwell Foundation Scholarship was established to assist high school seniors from Western Washington in obtaining a higher education.
+The Edmund F. Maxwell Foundation Scholarship was established to assist High School Senior from Western Washington in obtaining a higher education.
 Applicants must have attended the last two years of high school (or homeschool) and lived in a location west of the Cascade Mountains.
 This award has the potential to be renewed for up to an additional three years of undergraduate education based on reasonable progress toward graduation.
 A simple renewal application is required each year.
 Applicants must be pursuing post-secondary education at a private college or university.
 Applicants must submit their transcript on May 23, 2025.
 It is optional for 2025 but highly recommended for students to also provide their Standardized Test Scores with their transcript.
 Scholarships will generally be limited to entering freshmen, with combined math and reading or writing SAT scores of 1200 or higher (or ACT composite scores of over 26).
 The Trustees of the Foundation, at their discretion, may consider students with lower scores.
 Please visit the scholarship's website for more information.

 CCD Law Spokane Community Scholarship